AmitEMV/dataHandler/README.md

 Redis is configured to replicate to a Read Only instance from which the Grafana instance reads the published memory data and generates the graph/visualization.
 Alerts are configured in Grafana to publish to Slack if the memory usage goes beyond the set threshold.

-Here's a sscreenshot of the Grafana dashboard showing the memory usage on the client machine
+Here's a screenshot of the Grafana dashboard showing the memory usage on the client machine
 ![Grafana dashboard for systemmemory usage](https://github.com/AmitEMV/dataHandler/blob/main/screenshots/High%20memory%20usage.png?raw=true)